cchurch/api-docs/source/includes/_api_camera.md

         - A subset of the base settings, indicating items the user has specifically set
         - The user settings contain only the `'v'` of the setting and are bare objects (e.g. `'contrast'`: 0.1)
         - Most setting are `'atomic'` entities updated at a single time.
 For value settings (brightness) this is obvious, but for complex settings (e.g. alerts) it is important the entire setting object is replaced with a new value
         - A few settings (currently `'alerts'`,`'rois'`,`'active_alerts'`,`'active_rois'`) are accumulation settings.
-A setting add transaction adds the new member to the set, and a settings delete removes a member
+A setting add transaction adds the new member to the set and a settings delete removes a member
       - `'schedules'`: A set of named members, each with the following members
         - `'start'`: time object, indicating when the schedule is set to on.
 This is a transition point in time, not a description of the active time period.
 To have a schedule that runs during working hours - { `'start'`: { `'hours'`: `8`, `'wdays'`: `[1,2,3,4,5]`}, `'end'`: {`'hours'`: `17`, `'wdays'`: `[1,2,3,4,5]` }}
         - `'end'`: time object, indicating when the schedule is removed